apache/pulsar-manager/README.md

-# Pulsar manager
+# Apache Pulsar manager

-Pulsar manager is a web-based GUI management tool for managing and monitoring Pulsar.
+Apache Pulsar manager is a web-based GUI management tool for managing and monitoring Pulsar.

 ## Feature